ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/migration/build.md

 ## Fix building options

-If we try to build the application now, the compiler will report an issue with `-mavx` not being recognized on aarch64.
-This flags enables AVX SIMD instructions on x86_64 processors.
+If we try to build the application now, the compiler will report an issue with `-mavx` not being recognized on aarch64, as we expected.

-To fix this, let edit the `Makefile` to replace this flag with compiler options for Neoverse N1 processors on AVA and Graviton2:
+To fix this, let edit the `Makefile` to replace this flag with compiler options for Neoverse N1 processors used by AWS Graviton2 for example:
 ```bash
 sed -i "s/-mavx/-O2\ -march=armv8.2-a+fp16+rcpc+dotprod+crypto/g" src/CMakeLists.txt
 ```

 ## Enable NEON intrinsics

-At this point, we would be able to build the pure C and OpenCV version of the algorithm but we fail to build the whole application because of SIMD AVX instrinsics.
+At this point, we would be able to build the pure C and OpenCV version of the algorithm but we still fail to build the whole application because of SIMD AVX instrinsics.

 Fortunately, we can enable NEON SIMD support on aarch64 without rewriting the application using [SIMD Everywhere](/learning-paths/server-and-cloud/intrinsics/simde):